Generation Z: what's your vision of work?

 Generation Z and its relationship to work

-For people born at the height of the baby-boom era, work and pleasure were generally clearly separated.
+For people born at the height of the baby-boom era, work and pleasure were generally clearly distinguishable.
 Work represented above all a financial necessity, a means of securing a place in society, and not necessarily a source of personal fulfillment.
 These notions were then integrated and passed on, until today when work and fulfillment are reconciled according to the vision of new generations.
 One of Generation Z 's major concerns is the reinstatement of pleasure at work.

 The other notable difference between Generation Z and its predecessors, which completely changes the relationship with work of the past, concerns temporality.
 Rather than being fully embodied in a career and a profession, this generation projects itself more in terms of missions.
 Very long-term careers concentrated on the same activity are not very attractive to these young people.
 While a few decades ago this was a reassuring aspect, synonymous with stability and even prosperity, today's new entrants to the job market tend to want to depart from this pattern as far as possible.